irahorecka/youtube2audio/README.md

 <hr>

 ## Using the application
 Paste a YouTube playlist or video URL and load its content.
-Make edits to the table as you need, and click "iTunes annotate" to provide annotation hints to your videos.
+Make edits to the table as you need, and click "Ask butler" (not shown in image above) to provide annotation hints to your videos.
 Choose a download folder, download your videos, and just like that, you have nicely annotated MP3 files.

 This application uses PyQt5 to provide the user interface and multithreading to execute calls asynchronously.
-The backend uses ```itunespy``` to suggest song annotations, ```pytube``` to download the YouTube video as an MP4 audio file, and FFmpeg to convert the MP4 file to MP3.
+The backend uses ```itunespy``` to suggest song annotations (i.e. "Ask butler"), ```pytube``` to download the YouTube video as an MP4 audio file, and FFmpeg to convert the MP4 file to MP3.

 Watch the <a href="https://i.imgur.com/z88uqal.mp4">video demo</a> for more information.
 <hr>